 Before installation, you’ll have the chance to discuss the type of crown you’ll want to be installed with our qualified dentists.
 Among the options to choose from are: stainless steel, metal alloys containing platinum or gold, all-resin, porcelain, and ceramic crowns.

-Installing crowns requires at least two visits to our clinics.
+Installing crowns requires at least two visits to our clinic.
 In the first step, our dentists will take some x-rays to examine the roots that will support the crown and the surrounding bone.
 If the tooth is found to have extensive decay, then a root canal treatment may be necessary.

 If everything is okay, you will receive anesthesia to numb the area around the affected tooth.
 Afterward, we will file the affected tooth along the sides and the chewing surfaces to ensure the crown fits well.
 The amount of filling will depend on the crown, which is also dependent on the level of decay.
 For instance, if decay has eaten away a large chunk of the tooth, we will have to use filling material to create strong support for the crown.